 In the U.S. there is tremendous focus on buybacks to sustain a steady growth of earnings per share (EPS).
 There is less focus on operating profit and organic growth.
 Companies are taking on debt to buy back stock.
 As a result, the EPS grows much faster than the operating profit.
 That is not a common tradition outside the U.S. Certain companies do it, but on a far smaller scale and with less frequency.
 And even when they do, they don't often cancel the stock, so it does not translate to EPS growth.

 Companies cannot borrow indefinitely to pay dividends.
 Nor can they take too much of the operating cash flow to pay dividends to shareholders because that usually comes at the cost of the reinvestment cycle.

-A well-balanced company can take some of its operating cash flow, deploy it to the needs of the business and then look at other sources of growth — be it through acquisition or otherwise.
+A well-balanced company is one that is able to take some of its operating cash flow, deploy it to the needs of the business and then look at other sources of growth — be it through acquisition or otherwise.
 At the end of the day, there should still be some cash left to service a stable but growing dividend policy.
 There is a discipline both to the management of the business and the capital structure.
-In my experience, companies that are able to balance both tend to have very good stock price evolution over extended periods of time.
+In my experience, those companies that are able to balance both tend to have very good stock price evolution over extended periods of time.
 And those are the companies that I look to invest in for the long term.